elbruno/wrk541-wip/docs/en/workshop-introduction.md

 as they happen.

 !!! note
-    This repo is intended to give an introduction to various **GitHub Copilot** features, such as **Copilot Chat** and **inline chat** within **VS Code**.
-Hence the step-by-step guides below contain the general description of what needs to be done, and Copilot Chat or inline chat can support you in generating the necessary commands.
+    This repo is intended to give an introduction to various **GitHub Copilot** features, such as **Copilot Chat**, **inline chat** and **Agent Mode** within **Visual Studio Code**.
+Hence the step-by-step guides below contain the general description of what needs to be done, and Copilot can support you in generating the necessary commands.

-    Each step (where applicable) also contains a `Cheatsheet` which can be used to validate the Copilot suggestion(s) against the correct command.
+    Each step (where applicable) also contains a `Cheatsheet / Tip` which can be used to validate the Copilot suggestion(s) against the correct command.

     💡 Play around with different prompts and see how it affects the accuracy of the GitHub Copilot suggestions.
 For example, when using inline chat, you can use an additional prompt to refine the response without having to rewrite the whole prompt.

 ## Workshop features

 You will be working with a Python project that has an HTTP API.
 This project needs to be migrated and your main task will be to migrate it over using the C# programming language with .NET Minimal APIs.

 Here are some features:

 1. Run the web application and open up the browser